scalacenter/scala-advent-of-code/docs/2023/puzzles/day13.md

 ## Solution summary

-- Iterate over each line of the input to create a list of patterns
+- Convert the input to a sequence of patterns.
 - Iterate over each pattern to detect its reflection.
 If there is no reflection on a pattern we try to find it in the transposition of the pattern.
 - Sum up all the reflection numbers.